-To select a tool, press the tool number, and press the softkey.
+To select a tool, press the tool key, enter the tool number, and press the softkey.
 The new tool number appears in the status bar, and the current position is changed to reflect the new offset values.

-If you want to select the tool from the Tool Library, press the Tool Library, press the Library softkey, use the arrow keys to move to the desired tool, and press the ENTER key to select it.
+If you want to select the tool from the Tool Library, press the $\begin{bmatrix} TOOL \\ LIBRARY \end{bmatrix}$ softkey, use the arrow keys to move to the desired tool, and press the ENTER key to select it.